 As well as having a focus on the core requirements of the English and mathematics syllabus, our 2018/2019 creative learning programme is devised to encourage cross-curricular learning by taking a topic-based approach.
 By posing key ideas and ambitious areas for investigation, our pupils meet a range of learning styles that comprehensively cover the National Curriculum.
 Every other half term the school works collaboratively on whole school topics that also promote a creative approach to teaching and learning.
 These topics inspire and immerse children in learning opportunities whilst providing a well-balanced curriculum that meets the individual development of all children from EYFS to Year 6.
 The impromptu planning of these three whole school topics allow us to address time relevant skills and national events, promoting understanding that the children need to fulfill their role as citizens of the world.
 We plan as many adventures out of the classroom to build social learning and broaden experiences.
 Residential experiences as well as regular day trips are a highlight of each term!

-Our Autumn 2018 curriculum plans can be seen by clicking on the following links:
+Our Spring 2018 curriculum plans can be found by clicking on the following links:

 EYFS – A Fairy Tale Adventure 2018 Creative curriculum planning – Reception

 Year 1 – Up Up and Away!
 2018 Creative curriculum planning – Year 1

 Year 2 – Race Across the Decades 2018 creative curriculum planning – Year 2